Amazon Marketplace

 PICS (Pan European Inbound Consolidation Service) is Amazon's service for consolidating inbound shipments across multiple European countries.
 With PICS, sellers can consolidate shipments into a single fulfillment center instead of shipping to multiple countries.
 This reduces shipping costs and greatly simplifies multi-country logistics.
 Sellers operating in multiple European markets should use PICS to save costs and improve efficiency.

-Open term pagePL
+Open glossary pagePL

 Private Label